 CVE-2026-4596: Cross Site Scripting in projectworlds Lawyer Management System

 CVE-2026-4596 is a medium severity cross-site scripting (XSS) vulnerability found in projectworlds Lawyer Management System version 1.
 0. The vulnerability arises from improper sanitization of the 'first_Name' parameter in the /lawyers. php file, allowing remote attackers to inject malicious scripts.
-Exploitation requires no authentication but does require user interaction, such as a victim visiting a crafted URL.
-While no known exploits are currently active in the wild, a public exploit exists.
+Exploitation requires no authentication but does require user interaction to trigger the payload.
+Although no known exploits are currently active in the wild, a public exploit exists.
 This vulnerability can lead to theft of user credentials, session hijacking, or defacement of the web interface.
 Organizations using this system should prioritize input validation and output encoding to mitigate risks.
-Countries with significant use of this software or legal sector targets may be more at risk.
-The CVSS 4.
+The impact is primarily on confidentiality and integrity, with limited availability impact.
+Countries with significant use of this software or legal sector reliance on such management systems are at higher risk.

 AI Analysis